 How does the program work?

-The project has received regulatory approval from the U.S. Environmental Protection Agency with review by the U.S. Centers for Disease Control and Prevention and the authorization of eight State of Florida entities including the Department of Health, according to project officials.
+The project received regulatory approval from the U.S. Environmental Protection Agency with review by the U.S. Centers for Disease Control and Prevention and the authorization of eight State of Florida entities including the Department of Health, according to project officials.

 FKMCD is collaborating with Oxitec, a biotech company, on the pilot project to control Aedes aegypti mosquitos in a sustainable, environmentally responsible and potentially more cost-effective way.
 Oxitec scientists have engineered a strain of the male Aedes aegypti mosquito that targets itself to help control the species.